hardik302001/BlogandUpload-Django/README.md

 # BlogandUpload-Django

-Django blog where users can also uploading files within blog posts.
+Django blog where users can also upload files within blog posts.